 If you want to create an eCommerce store, then Shopify is the way to go.
 It is an easy and painless way to start your online business, selling products or even a service.
-All you need to do is get online and start making money!

-the process to sign up for a Shopify account
+- The process to sign up for a Shopify account

-How to design the look of your eCommerce store
+- How to design the look of your eCommerce store

-Some key benefits of Shopify to take advantage of
+- Some key benefits of Shopify to take advantage of

 Hopefully, at this point you have done some research on what products are the best to sell online or you already have a genius idea or passion that you know is the right fit.

-choose an online Business (Shopify Store) Name
+Choose an Online Business (Shopify Store) Name

 Your store comes with a URL automatically from Shopify based on the name you provide.
-However, it is a little clunky and long, so you will want to purchase a custom url that is more simple and easy-to-remember.
+However, it is a little clunky and long, so you will want to purchase a custom domain url that is simple and easy-to-remember.

 You can use a site like GoDaddy to do this.
-You don’t want to set your sights on petproducts.com and use that as your store name only to later find out it is already taken!
+You don’t want to set your sights on a name and url only to later find out it is already taken!

-Products to Sell
+Pick Products to Sell on your Shopify Website

 You definitely need to know what products you will be selling and be prepared with all the information and photography to put in your virtual store.
-If you need help choosing, read up on the best products to sell online.

-If you are looking for an even easier e-commerce store to run, check out Shopify’s Oberlo resource where you can find products to sell that do not require you to actually store, process or ship the items yourself!
+If you are looking for an even easier eCommerce store to run, check out Shopify’s Oberlo resource where you can find products to sell that do not require you to actually store, process or ship the items yourself!

-Sign up for a Shopify account
+1. Sign Up for a Shopify account

-In order to set up a Shopify store, you need to actually sign up for an account.
 You can do a free 14 day trial if you want and get your first two weeks free!

 They include the hosting, set up and ability to take payments which is the most crucial piece.
 It is basically a pre-packaged, plug-and-play online store.

 When you sign up, you’ll be asked to enter a store name.
 That name will become your default e-commerce store URL, i.e. pet food.myshopify.com.

 You won’t be able to change this, but you can easily buy a custom domain later on that you like better, such as petfood.com, so don’t worry about picking the perfect name.

-Add Your Products
+2. Add Your Products

-Setting up a Shopify store requires you to add in each product you will be selling.
+Setting up a Shopify website requires you to add in each product you will be selling.
 It is super easy to do.
 In your account, just navigate to “Product” and then “Add Product” to add each item you want to sell.

 The process and tool is pretty clear and easy-to-follow.
 Next, you will need to write your product title and description in the relevant fields shown in the product list builder.